 Aidan Cowley received his B.Sc in Computer Applications and M.Eng in Electronic Systems from Dublin City University, Ireland, in 2004 and 2005 respectively, and a Ph.D in 2011.
 Subsequently he went on to work as a researcher and lecturer at the National Centre for Plasma Science and Technology (NCPST), Dublin City University, Ireland.
 There, his research activities included novel optoelectronic materials, crystal growth, thermoelectrics, plasma deposition and metrology as well as renewable energy systems.
 In 2014, Dr. Cowley joined the European Space Agency as a Research Fellow, stationed at the European Astronaut Centre in Cologne, Germany.
 There he is conducting research into energy generation and storage solutions for future lunar and cis-lunar missions, in-situ resource utilization (ISRU) as well as investigating disruptive technologies such as additive manufacturing and their potential as an exploration enabling technology.

 Francesco Spina is a space engineer working to enable a more sustainable and affordable exploration and exploitation of space while accelerating useful applications of space technology on Earth.
-Until 2016 he worked as a Future Space Missions Engineer at the ESA European Astronaut Centre in Cologne, Germany, performing research on innovative enabling technologies for future exploration of the Moon and Mars.
-For his work, he received several prizes by NASA and ESA.
+Until 2016 he worked as a Research Engineer at the ESA European Astronaut Centre, performing research on innovative enabling technologies for future exploration of the Moon and Mars.
+For his work, he received several prizes from NASA, ESA and JAXA.
 In 2016 he won, among more than 5000 candidates coming from all over the world, a Google scholarship to attend the Singularity University’s Global Solutions Program at NASA Ames in Silicon Valley, USA, where he worked on technological solutions that can have an impact on at least one billion people on Earth within the next decade.
-In 2017 he joined SES in Luxembourg.
+In 2017 he joined SES, the world-leading satellite communications operator.
 The prestigious MIT Technology Review selected him in the list of the top 15 Innovators Under 35 of 2017.

 Dr. Barbara Imhof is a principal, managing director, project manager and design architect at LIQUIFER Systems Group.
 She earned her PhD in Architecture in 2006 with dissertation title: ‘An Architectural Approach to a Long Duration Human Space Mission; Case study: Human Mission to Mars’ and a Master’s in Space Studies from the International Space University in Strasbourg, France in 1997.
 Her expertise also includes business development, systems design, human factors, interdisciplinary research, international cooperation and teaching.